jimf/combine/README.md

 ## Todo

 - Fix connection state so that connected/invalid ports can remain green
+- Refine node connection validity for Any type sources
+  - i.e., when piping through Any ports, the original type should be known
 - Define additional nodes
 - Refine node searching (search tags and aliases)
 - Add keyboard shortcuts with proximity sorting for connecting nodes
+- Refine type system, figure out how best to handle unsafe effects
 - Add ability to "select" multiple nodes at once
   - (Unclear in video what this does.
 Bulk drag-n-drop?)
 - Improve styles